 Both of these stories illustrate a young person’s intrinsic motivation.

 Whatever your religious tradition may be, invoking a spiritual dimension (expressed as “God,” the “divine,” or simply “love” or “caring” or “goodness”) can be a powerful way of helping a child find a deeper appreciation of himself and others.
 For me, having been raised in the Catholic tradition, this was put in terms of “God” and the divine — but you can adapt this to whatever your own beliefs or traditions are.

 “We all have the extraordinary encoded within us waiting to be released,” says Jean Houston one of the most influential thought leaders of our times.

 In some form and in your own way, remind your child that all the energy, all the power, all the wisdom of the Universe is inside you right now, you are made in the likeness of the Creator.
 Claim your spiritual ID.

-I remember being told God is like the ocean, you are a spoonful of that “God-ness”
+I remember being told God is like the ocean, you are a spoonful of that “God-ness” that “goodness.”

 The first key to embracing ourselves as divine is through giving.
 St. Frances said “It is in giving that we receive.”
 To give: attention, a love note, a smile, a beautiful flower is a gesture of just connecting to the other person to be kind and caring.
 This is a lesson many kindergarten children learn through the model set by a parent or teacher.

 Self-esteem is the awareness of our innate goodness.
 It is present when a youngster feels good about himself.
 I foster self-esteem by helping children to see the impact of their kindness or of sharing by bringing their attention to the face of the other child to whom they gave.

 I would say, “Johnny, that was very thoughtful of you to give a cookie to Mary.
 Look at her face, is she smiling? “

 Johnny says, Yes!”